A Review on the Spenser Newsletters.

 Now that I have returned from my lecture tour and caught up with my lectures and correspondence, I have had the pleasure of reading through your most helpful edition of Spenser's Epithalamion.
 Students in Japan should be well served by your annotations, and so will my students in Canada, for I shall make the edition available to them when we study the poem.
 I endorse Alastair Fowler's comment that modern readers need a meticulous examination of individual lines.
 There are only a few lines on which you don't comment.
 I can't recall seeing before the charts you include−but I leave all structural matters to my good friend, Kent Hieatt.

-For your introduction, I believe you may be interested in the article in The Spenser Encyclopedia on the poem by Germaine Warkentin.
-When I return, I hope I remember to send you a copy.
+I hope I remember to send you a copy.
 And if I should forget.
 I trust that you will remind me.
 There is also a Yale University Press edition of Spenser's minor poems that would interest you for its commentary on the Epithalamion.
 That should appear this autumn.

 l want to thank you also for being such an excellent host to Mary and myself.
 Our visit with you to the Silver Temple(whose name escapes me),Heian Shrine and lunch at that superb restaurant made a most memorable day.